hubisan/share-tabs-with-gmail/README.md

 # Share Tabs with Gmail

-**Share Tabs with Gmail** is a Firefox addon that collects the titles and URLs of open tabs and shares them via Gmail.
+**Share Tabs with Gmail** is a Firefox addon that collects the titles and URLs of tabs and shares them via Gmail.

 ![Example](assets/images/example.webp "Example")